Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 ![Matrix Multiplication](images/MatrixMult.png)

-Natural matrix storage is column-major: all columns of row 0 are stored sequentially, then row 1, and so on.
+Natural matrix storage is row-major: all columns of row 0 are stored sequentially, then row 1, and so on.

 ![Matrix Storage](images/DataStorage.png)